Here are 3 simple marketing ideas for nursing homes that can really help you stand out from the pack.

-With those kinds of demographics, one might assume that an online marketing strategy isn’t as important as it might be in other industries with a younger target market.
+With those kinds of demographics, one might assume that an online marketing for nursing homes isn’t as important as it might be in other industries with a younger target market.

 However, choosing a nursing home is very much a family decision with a variety of different factors that play into the decision.

 So while an elderly resident may not turn to Google to research things like the cost of care and the services offered by nursing homes in your area, the odds are that their family does.

 Over 1.17 billion people use Google to search information, so it’s important that your facility doesn’t overlook this free marketing opportunity.

 The good news is, one of the best ways to build trust online (in virtually any business) is also one of the best ways to pull in traffic and leads from Google.

 If ‘blogging’ isn’t a concept you are familiar with, try thinking about it as simply using your website to answer the most common questions you receive from prospective residents and their families.